hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/182_the_great_teachers_of_the_world.md

 These great Messengers and Prophets are great and true.
 Why?
 Because, each one has come to preach a great idea.
 Take the Prophets of India, for instance.
 They are the oldest of the founders of religion.
 We takes first, Krishna.
-You who have read the Gitâ see all through the book that the one idea is non-attachment.
+You who have read the Gitā see all through the book that the one idea is non-attachment.
 Remain unattached.
 The heart's love is due to only One.
 To whom?
 To Him who never changeth.
 Who is that One?
 It is God.
 Do not make the mistake of giving the heart to anything that is